 Once cold mix in the gluten free flour.

 Lightly flour your hands with gluten free flour, take some of the potato mixture and pat the potato cakes into the size of your choice.
-If you prefer you could pat out all the mixture into a large circle and then divide it up into triangles.

 Add enough vegetable oil to just cover the bottom of a large frying pan (if using a non stick pan you could dry fry them instead).
 Heat the oil and add the potato cakes to the pan and fry over a moderate heat.
 Resist turning them for about 2 minutes.
 This will ensure that they have a nice golden coating and hopefully they will not then stick to your pan when you flip them over.